BasicsHome and Search

 John Giles was listed as no. 210 in 1881 but I suspect this is an error, as he is listed at no. 211 in later censuses.

-The use of the premises as a solicitors office commenced between 1881 and 1891, Alfred Heath, solicitor’s clerk from Scotland lived here with his family in 1891 and 1901.
+The use of the premises as a solicitor's office commenced between 1881 and 1891.
+The Middlesex County Times of 12 May 1883 advertised the sale of building land in Hamilton Road and mentioned Messrs Woodbridge and Sons, Solicitors of 209 High Street.
+Alfred Heath, solicitor's clerk from Scotland lived here with his family in 1891 and 1901.

 The 1911 census has separate entries for numbers 209 and 210: 209 was an office occupied by Mrs Nicoll, 210 a shop (uninhabited).
 Lily Nicoll, age 14, completed the census form on behalf of her mother, Lena Nicoll, who was born in Edinburgh and was a housekeeper.
 The property had just 3 rooms, suggesting no.210 was the larger property.